ingresso-group/slate/source/includes/_events.md

             "name": "Good To Know",
             "value": "Warning!
 Men in very tight tights.\n", "value_html": "<p>Warning!
 Men in very tight tights.</p>" },
+          "offers": {
+            "name": "Offers Information",
+            "value": "This is some offers information\n",
+            "value_html": "<p>This is some offers information</p>"
+          },
           "overview": {
             "name": "Overview",